 My Route from Australia to Germany

-I was asked several times which route I was actually planning to take to drive the landcruiser back.
+I was often asked which route I was actually planning to take to drive the landcruiser back.
 The planning process wasn’t that simple regarding visa issues, entering foreign soil with your own vehicle and numerous other governmental regulations.
-That’s why it took a bit longer to come up with the route.
-But now it’s time to finally share my route from Australia to Germany with you.
+SThat’s why it took a bit longer to come up with the route.
+But now I finally want to show you my final route from Australia to Germany.

 Shortly after my arrival in Australia I was surprised by bad news via email.
 My forwarder told me, that the vessel that was booked for my car would be delayed by one week.
-This new arrival date in Russia wouldn’t have matched the dates of my visa that I had received back in Germany.
-My visa is valid for exactly 30 days, which would have cut it very tight.
+This new arrival date in Russia wouldn’t have matched the dates of my Russian visa that I had received back in Germany already.
+My visa is valid for exactly 30 days as of June 5th, which was the ship’s original day of arrival.
 So my forwarder suggested shipping the car earlier than planned.
 That way it would definitely be in Vladivostok on time.
 Big thanks to Daniel and the whole team at CollesYoung.
 Disadvantage: I won’t have that much time for longer tours here in Australia.
 Oh well.

 During the loading process the landcruiser was measures, driven in front of a container and then pushed in.
-It was safely tied to the wooden panels on the container floor.
+Front, rear and side of the wheels were secured with wooden panels screwed to the container floor and the wheeles were lashed with 4 ropes.
 Finally, the batteries were disconnected.
-After 2.5h I could the sealed doors of the container.
+After two and a half hours I was able to check the seal on the closed container.
 Thanks to Bill and SQS Haulage for a perfect job!
-Btw, there are only 20cm on each side between the car and the container wall…
+By the way, there is just about 20 cm of space on each side between the car and the container wall …

-What will I do while the car is on the ocean?
+What will I do while the car is on the Pacific ocean, traveling from Brisbane to Vladivostok?
 I will not board the ship together with the landcruiser.
-That’s usually not possible for container ships anyway.
-My plan is to stay in Brisbane for a few more days.
-After that, I’d like to explore Tonga and Fiji since it’s not that far from here anymore.
-Maybe the Philippines… There will be plenty to tell you and a lot of things to take pictures of in the mean time. 🙂 Where exactly I am you can of course always see on here “Where is Ruedi?”
-In the beginning of June I will pick up the landcruiser in Russia and the long drive will finally start!
+That’s usually not possible with container ships anyway.
+So my plan is to stay here in Brisbane for a few more days.
+Then I want to take a look at Tonga and Fiji, it is not quite as far from here.
+Maybe the Philippines … In the meantime there will be enough to report and take pictures of. 🙂 As always, you can follow wherever exactly I am live here on myRoutes.
+At the beginning of June I will then pick up the Landcuiser in Russia and the long drive will finally start!

-I will see a lot of places on this trip.
-Have any of you been to any of the countries that I will drive through?
-If so, I’d love to hear your experiences and would be grateful for any tips in the comments or as a private message. 🙂 Until then..
+I will visit many countries and see a lot of places on this trip.
+Have any of you ever been to any of these countries?
+If so, I’d love to hear your experiences and would be grateful for any tips in the comments or via the contact page.
+Until then…